EuniceFil/CSNETWK-MP/README.md

     ```
     python3 LSNP.py <Name> --verbose
     ```
-*  Note: Name will be the names for each of the three terminals
+*  Replace <Name> with a unique name for each terminal (e.g., Alice, Bob, Charlie).
+This name will serve as the identifier for each peer in the local network.

 ### Work Distribution Matrix